gogins/csound-extended/playpen/README.md

     code editor that provides custom commands.
 4. The `gedit/tools` directory defines such custom commands for the gedit text editor.
+5. The `.SciTEUser.peroperties` file defines custom commands for the SciTE text editor.

 Then, if possible, these embedded languages are compiled and executed under the direction of Csound, during the Csound performance, by plugin opcodes.